HumanBehaviourChangeProject/ontologies/README.md

 To date, completed ontology files include:
 Upper-Level BCIO:  Overall structure of the Behaviour Change Intervention Ontology
-Setting: An aggregate of entities that form the environment in which a BCI is provided Modes of Delivery: An attribute of a BCI delivery that is the physical or informational medium through which a BCI is provided.
+Setting: An aggregate of entities that form the environment in which a BCI is provided

 You can also find the scripts used to generate OWL files for each ontology [scripts folder].